makgyver/PRL/README.md

 * `columns_budget`: the number of columns of the matrix game;
 * `iterations`: number of iterations of PRL;
 * `solver`: the algorithm for solving the game.
-Up to now the only available algorithm is `FictitiousPlay`, but new algorithms are coming soon.
+Up to now the only available algorithms are `FictitiousPlay` and `AMW`, but new algorithms are coming soon.
 * `solver_params`: it is the ordered list of parameters of the solver.
 For more details, please refer to the documentation of the solvers.

 ### Run PRL